Agent-Centric Relation Graph for Object Visual Navigation: Introduction

-To build \textit{the relationship among objects} in the environment, we propose the Object Horizontal Relationship Graph (OHRG) that only stores relative horizontal locations.
-Note that previous works \cite{du2020learning,du2021vtnet} build the horizontal relationship as well as the vertical relationship.
-However, we argue that a horizontal relationship is also suitable for the control strategy in the agent-centric relationship.
-In the visual navigation task, the agent moves in a planner map, and the moving direction is consistent with the horizontal direction of the input observation.
-In this work, we utilize OHRG, which is a graph network, to represent the relationship among objects.
-Specifically, we embed the horizontal positions of the detected bounding boxes to graph nodes and learn the adjacency matrix of the graph adaptively.
-With OHRG, the agent can capture the horizontal relationship of objects from the observation, guiding the movement in the planner.
+Specifically, in searching for the target object, the agent needs to focus more on the horizontal left-right relationship among the objects on the 2D plane.
+We utilize OHRG to represent the horizontal relationship among objects through an online graph network.
+Specifically, we embed the horizontal positions of the detected bounding boxes to graph nodes and learn the adjacency matrix adaptively.
+However, the previous approaches \cite{pennington2014glove,cartillier2021semantic} build maps using offline experience and do not generalize well.
+In this work, the agent with OHRG can adaptively capture the horizontal relationship of objects from each observation and utilize it to guide movement in the scene.

-To build \textit{the relationship between the agent and the target}, we propose the Agent-Target Depth Relationship Graph (ATDRG) that enables the agent to perceive the distance to the target.
-Different from OHRG that only considers the relative distance among objects, ATDRG involves the agent building a relationship that is centered on the agent.
-This distance relationship can help the agent perceive the environment more accurately and give an indication for the approaching action in the navigation process.
-However, acquiring the accurate distance directly from visual observations is difficult.
-Alternatively, in this paper, we utilize image depth to represent the distance.
-As shown in \cref{fig:flap_map}, our model can capture a relationship matrix in the horizontal direction (in Green) and a target-agent distance in the depth direction (in yellow).

-In the indoor navigation task, we propose the Agent-Centric Relation Graph (ACRG) that includes OHRG and ATDRG.
-We then utilize a transformer model to fuse ACRG and the position-encoded global representations to form the final visual features.
-Then, the representations are fed to the navigation strategy module, which is trained in the A3C framework.
-In the policy network, the Long Short-Term Memory (LSTM) \cite{hochreiter1997long} network maps the current visual representation and previous states to an agent action.
-We utilize A3C \cite{mnih2016asynchronous} to learn navigation strategies in the navigation environment AI2-Thor \cite{kolve2017ai2}.